A Survey on Multi-Task Learning

 \subsection{Another Taxonomy for Regularized MTL Methods}

 Regularized methods form a main methodology for MTL.
 Here we classify many regularized MTL algorithms into two main categories: learning with feature covariance and learning with task relations.
-Learning with feature covariance can be viewed as a representative formulation in feature-based MTL while learning with task relations is for parameter-based MTL.
+The former can be viewed as a representative formulation in feature-based MTL, while the latter is for parameter-based MTL.

 Objective functions in the first category can be unified as {